giselle-ferreira/PetAdoptionWebsite/README.md

 <br/>

 >## About
-Pet Adoption Website designed primarily with Figma and developed in Angular 13, with Tailwind.
+Pet Adoption Website designed primarily with Figma and developed in ReactJS.

 <br/>